nathan-contino/nathan-contino.github.io/_posts/2021-05-22-steamboat-springs-gravel-grinding.markdown

 *reason 1,789,563 springtime is a gem in CO*

 I've been riding a modernized steel 90s mountain bike ever since Meg and I moved to Colorado last year.
-Ever since we found a sick deal on a [Surly Disc Trucker](https://www.cyclingabout.com/surly-long-haul-trucker-the-best-all-round-touring-bike/) for Meg, we've both been itching for a chance to take the bikes out on some dirt and gravel.
+Once we found a sick deal on a [Surly Disc Trucker](https://www.cyclingabout.com/surly-long-haul-trucker-the-best-all-round-touring-bike/) for Meg, we've both been itching for a chance to take the bikes out on some dirt and gravel.
 You might know that Steamboat Springs is world-renowned for mountain biking and skiing, but it also happens